Venice Travel Advice

 Do you need a passport to visit Venice?
 What nationalities will need a visa?
 Below you can find some essential information on travel to Venice depending on the nationality of the visitor.

-Below you will find information on the necessary documentation to travel to Venice and the rest of Italy depending on the various nationalities:
+Below, you'll find information on the necessary documentation to travel to Venice and the rest of Italy depending on the various nationalities:

-US citizens
+US Citizens

-Australian and New Zealand citizens
+Australian and New Zealand Citizens

-New Zealanders do not require a visa to enter Italy and can spend up to three months in the country.
-However, they will need a return ticket and a passport with at least three-month validity from their planned departure date.
+New Zealanders do not require a visa to enter Italy and can spend up to 3 months in the country.
+However, they will need a return ticket and a passport with at least 3-month validity from their planned departure date.
 Currently, New Zealand has bilateral visa waiver agreements with certain countries in the Schengen area including Italy, which you might want to check out before traveling: Safetravel.govt.nz

 EU, EEA and Swiss Citizens